 San Rafael Goldenaires

 The San Rafael Goldenaires Senior Citizen Organization "offers adults over the age of 62 the opportunity to meet and socialize with other people.
 Join us for classes, which include woodcarving, painting, bridge, and more.
 Our special events include monthly trips to fun destinations around the Bay Area, Broadway theater productions, and extended tours throughout the state.
 We also have a great time at our monthly themed luncheons, dinner dances and our annual craft fair."
-The membership fee is $40 per year.
+Events typically require purchased tickets.

-Vivalon also publishes a Directory of Older Adult Services for Marin County, opens a new window.
+Vivalon also publishes a Directory of Older Adult Services for Marin County.

 The directory includes listings for organizations offering Recreation and Social Connection opportunities, such as Bingo games and chess clubs, and senior centers in Marin offering craft and exercise classes and other activities.